Optimizing Pharma Sales Force Effectiveness: 8 Strategies for Success

 By streamlining the data that reps interact with, companies can guide their efforts toward the most impactful actions.

-Building effective sales habits involves a combination of cues, routines, and rewards.
+Building effective sales habits involves a combination of cues, routines, and incentive compensation.

 Incorporating behavior science tools can help sales leaders instill high-performing behaviors in their teams.